BUGS-NYU/TerminalWorkshop/README.txt

 ____________________
 ### 3. wild card regular expressions, >, wc, diff, |

-Can you make two new folders, ‘memes’ and ‘comics’, and sort the rest of the images in the ‘sort’ directory appropriately.
+Can you make two new folders, ‘memes’ and ‘comics’, and sort the rest of the images in the ‘sort’ directory appropriately?

 $ mkdir memes
 $ mv sort/meme*.jpg memes